stain/ro-crate-paper/manuscript.md

 ## RO-Crate Community

 The RO-Crate conceptual model, implementation and best practice guides are developed by a growing community.
-The RO-Crate community is a key aspect of its effectiveness in making research artifacts FAIR.
+The RO-Crate community is a key aspect of its effectiveness in making research artefacts FAIR.
 Fundamentally, the community provides the overall context of the implementation and model and ensures its interoperability.

 The RO-Crate community consists of: